 Get your car ready to hit the road

 Summer is here and with it all those fun-filled road trips and vacations.
 While getting ready for your next adventure, don’t forget about your car.
-Being proactive about car maintenance now will help keep you and your family safe on the road.
-Check out our tips to get your car in tip-top shape so you can vacation more and worry less.
+Being proactive about car maintenance will help keep you and your family safe on the road.
+Download our road trip car maintenance checklist to get your car in tip-top shape so you can vacation more and worry less.

 STOP!
 Is it taking you longer to come to a stop?
 Are you hearing squealing or grinding noises coming from your brakes?
 It may be time for new brake pads and rotors.
 To avoid accidents and high repair bills, make sure you have your brake pads (and rotors) inspected every 6,000-10,000 miles by a mechanic.